ThomasBem/auth0-jwt-spring-boot/README.md

 ```

 **Get object with JsonPath**
-Get object from the JWT using JsonPath.
+Get object from app_metadata in the JWT using JsonPath.
 In this example an array of permissions is configured in auth0:
 ```
 Permission[] permissions = auth0Jwt.get("$.permissions[*]", Permission[].class);
 ```